backdrop-contrib/rules_throttle/README.md

 which is provided as an integer.
 In general, PHP integers have a maximum value of about two billion, which equates to 2,000 seconds.

+This module is a port from a Drupal 7 [sandbox project of the same name](https://www.drupal.org/sandbox/jweirather/2603990) available as a zip file from that page.
+There is no history to import.

 Installation
 ------------